DAPL provide a number of different opportunities for people looking to volunteer:

 Volunteer counselling at DAPL is both demanding and very rewarding.
 Striving to provide the best therapeutic support for our clients we now only accept volunteers who are qualified to diploma level in counselling.
 We have a rigorous interview process and a limited number of places.
 In return for giving your time freely we are offering a package of support that will compliment your needs as an ethical practitioner:

-- Ongoing Training and Experience of Working in the Addiction Field Administrative Support
+- Training and Experience of Working in the Addiction Field Administrative Support

 Most essentially and at the heart of why DAPL exist, we have a growing number of clients that require counselling and support from caring, skilled professional counsellors.
-We support anyone in Fife affected by their own or someone else’s drug, alcohol or solvent use.
-We have three fixed bases (Leven, Kirkcaldy and Glenrothes).
+We support anyone in Fife affected by their own drug, alcohol or solvent use.
+We have two fixed bases (Leven and Kirkcaldy).
 We also work within Secondary schools, Primary schools, doctor’s surgeries and various community buildings from Tayport to the West Fife villages.

 We adapt and tailor our services to keep pace with the evolving needs of the communities in which we work, working closely with many partner agencies and bringing therapeutic consideration to care plans and support packages.